28 September 2018 until 24 February 2019

 "Soft?" is about the freedom with which artists move between various media, about unexpected textile applications, about tactility and aversion, about the textures and the skin of sculptures.

-In October and November 2018, PLUS-ONE Gallery, Gallery Sofie Van De Velde, Gallery Geukens & De Vil and DMW Art Space will also join "Soft?", and unexpected installations by young artists will create a dialogue with passers-by at various locations across Antwerp.
+In October 2018, PLUS-ONE Gallery, Gallery Sofie Van de Velde, ABC Klubhuis and DMW Art Space will also join "Soft?", and five unexpected installations in window displays by young artists enter into dialogue with passers-by in the Lange Leemstraat.

 Kati Heck, Dreimal Selbst mit Magier, 2016.
 Poto: Courtesy Tim Van Laere Gallery